shorebirdtech/docs/docs/guides/code_push_release.md

 ### Upload to the Play Store

-As per the instructions above, we need to upload the generated `.aab` to the Play Store.
+As per the instructions above, we must upload the generated `.aab` to the Play Store.

 1. Navigate to the [Play Console](https://play.google.com/console/developers).
 1. Choose your developer account (for us, it's Shorebirdbird.dev).